-Delta Lake is an open source table format that provides transactional consistency and increased scale for datasets by creating a consistent definition of datasets and including schema evolution changes and data mutations.
-With Delta Lake, updates to the datasets are viewed in a consistent manner across any application consuming the datasets, and users are kept from seeing an inconsistent view of data during transformation.
-This creates a consistent and reliable view of datasets in the data lake as they are updated and evolved.
+Delta Lake is an open-source table format that provides transactional consistency and increased scale for datasets by creating a consistent definition of datasets and including schema evolution changes and data mutations.
+With Delta Lake, updates to datasets are viewed in a consistent manner across all applications consuming the datasets, and users are kept from seeing inconsistent views of data during transformations.
+Consistent and reliable views of datasets in a data lake are maintained even as the datasets are updated and modified over time.

-Data consistency is enabled by creating a series of manifest files which define the schema and data for a given point in time as well as a transaction log that defines an ordered record of every transaction on the dataset.
-By reading the transaction log and manifest files, applications are guaranteed to see a consistent view of data at any point in time and users can ensure intermediate changes are invisible until a write operation is complete.
+Data consistency for a dataset is enabled through the creation of a series of manifest files which define the schema and data for a given point in time, as well as a transaction log that defines an ordered record of every transaction on the dataset.
+By reading the transaction log and manifest files, applications are guaranteed to see a consistent view of data at any point in time, and users can ensure intermediate changes are invisible until a write operation is complete.

 Delta Lake provides the following benefits:

 - Large-scale support: Efficient metadata handling enables applications to readily process petabyte-sized datasets with millions of files